Money Philosophy

 Freedom

-Money allows you to chose what you do, with whom, for how long.
-Thats the prize and the highest dividend money pays, allowing you to spend time on things with those that matter.
+Money allows you to choose what you do, with whom, for how long.
+That's the prize—the highest dividend money pays.

 Save More